 The inception date of the BCM Paradigm Tactical Factor Selection strategy was June 1, 2015.
 Prior to June 15, 2016 it was known as Broadmeadow Tactical US Factor Selector.
 The inception date of the BCM Paradigm Tactical Fixed Income strategy was October 1, 2015.
 Prior to June 15, 2016 it was known as Broadmeadow Tactical US Fixed Income Selector.
-The portfolio manager and strategy methodology, risks, and goals have not changed since inception.
+The portfolio manager changed in April of 2017 and strategy methodology, risks, and goals have not changed since inception.
 The strategies are designed to identify and differentiate normal periods of investor behavior from more volatile periods, seeking adjusted risk returns.

 The BCM investment strategies may not be appropriate for everyone.
 Due to the periodic rebalancing nature of our strategies, they are not appropriate for those investors who desire regular or frequent withdrawals.

 The portfolio manager maintains full discretion for all BCM strategies.